vic-ma/howtodismantle.github.io/_posts/2023-08-02-How-to-measure-the-heartbeat-of-a-fridge-Best-Practice-for-handling-continious-sensors-data.md

 ---
 layout: post
-title: How to measure the heartbeat of a fridge - Best Practice for handling continious sensor data
+title: How to measure the heartbeat of a fridge - Best Practice for handling continuous sensor data
 date: 2023-03-01 12:00:00 +0200
 tags: hardware
 image: /assets/2023-08-02/title.png